-- Meet with Career Services to explore career possibilities and majors, and to learn about resources offered. - Begin to develop relationships with faculty, advisors, and key administrators. - Complete career assessments to assist in identifying your strengths, weaknesses, skills, values, and interests. - · Join a student club or organization. - Talk to upperclassmen who majored in what you plan to major in. - · Find summer employment related to your career interests. - · Take an elective in a major you are considering.
+- Meet with the Career Development Center to explore career possibilities and majors, and to learn about resources offered. - Begin to develop relationships with faculty, advisors, and key administrators. - Complete career assessments to assist in identifying your strengths, weaknesses, skills, values, and interests. - · Join a student club or organization. - · Talk to upperclassmen who majored in what you plan to major in. - · Find summer employment related to your career interests. - · Take an elective in a major you are considering.